fabiommendes/craftinginterpreters/book/statements-and-state.md

 You can think of it like a <span name="map">map</span> where the keys are variable names and the values are the variable's, uh, values.
-In fact, that's how we'll implement it in Java.
+In fact, that's how we'll implement it in Python.
 We could stuff that map and the code to manage it right into Interpreter, but since it forms a nicely delineated concept, we'll pull it out into its own class.